 It shall recommend to the Senate Council policies by which courses may receive UK Core designation.

-If called upon by Senate to do, it shall also broadly communicate these policies to all undergraduate colleges. (see SR 9.19<insert link>)
+If called upon by Senate to do, it shall also broadly communicate these policies to all undergraduate colleges. (see SR 9.34)

 It shall recommend to the Senate Council all courses which are proposed to the University Senate to fulfill the program requirements.